September 7, 2019

 - The underground streams of the Bhabar belt re-emerge in the Terai Region.

 - Terai region is covered with thickly forest, provides shelter to a variety of wild life.

 - Terai region is wider in the eastern part because of higher amount of rainfall.

 - Most of the Terai land, in Punjab, Uttar Pradesh and Uttarakhand, has been turned into agricultural land.

-- This Terai land gives good crops of sugarcane, rice and wheat.
+- Terai region land gives good crops of sugarcane, rice and wheat.